Mayon: 2020 crater glow

-On the evening of February 4, PHIVOLCS reported that the crater of Mayon showed crater glow, attributed to magma which was still present slightly underneath the surface of the volcano.
+On the evening of February 4, 2020, PHIVOLCS reported that the crater of Mayon showed crater glow, attributed to magma which was still present slightly underneath the surface of the volcano.
 Even though this phenomenon alerted the officials and the public, Mayon remained at an Alert Level 2 out of 5.
 The Alert Level 2 was lowered to Alert Level 1 on July 17, 2020.
 And on July 30, 2021, PHIVOLCS-DOST lifted the alert level status of the volcano.

 2022 activity

-On October 1, Mayon released 391 tons of sulfur dioxide, and its edifice was also slightly inflated.
+On October 1, 2022, Mayon released 391 tonnes of sulfur dioxide, and its edifice was also slightly inflated.

 PHIVOLCS observed a faint crater glow at the summit of Mayon.
 One volcanic earthquake was detected in the last 24-hour observation period.
 Plumes were also seen drifting west-northwest and westward.

 On October 7, the status of Mayon was raised to Alert Level 2 by PHIVOLCS, due to exhibiting "increasing unrest".

 2023 eruption

-On June 5, PHIVOLCS raised the status of Mayon Volcano to Alert Level 2 due to its "increasing unrest", after it observed an increase in rockfall from the volcano's summit lava dome since the last week of April, indicating aseismic growth.
+On June 5, 2023, PHIVOLCS raised the status of Mayon Volcano to Alert Level 2 due to its "increasing unrest", after it observed an increase in rockfall from the volcano's summit lava dome since the last week of April, indicating aseismic growth.
 Rockfall increased in frequency from an average of five events per day to 49 events per day from June 4 at 5:00 a.m. to June 5 at 5:00 a.m.
 A total of 318 rockfall events were recorded by the Mayon Volcano Network since April 1 while 26 volcanic earthquakes were recorded for the same period.

 On June 8, the alert level in Mayon was raised to Level 3, signifying "increased tendency towards a hazardous eruption", and that an effusive magmatic eruption was taking place.
 An incandescent rockfall was recorded in the evening.
 On June 9, PHIVOLCS recorded six pyroclastic flows and 199 rockfall events from the volcano overnight.
 The province of Albay was placed under a state of calamity due to the unrest.

 On June 11–12 there were more eruptions.
 On the night of June 15, the volcano registered its largest pyroclastic flow since the resumption of its activity, with ashfall affecting parts of Ligao and Guinobatan.
-On June 18, the volcano's lava flow reached a maximum length of 1.5 kilometers from the crater, which ran down the Mi-isi gully in the south side and the Bonga gully in the southeastern side of the volcano, while debris from the summit reached as far as 3.3 kilometers from the crater.
+On June 18, the volcano's lava flow reached a maximum length of 1.5 km from the crater, which ran down the Mi-isi gully in the south side and the Bonga gully in the southeastern side of the volcano, while debris from the summit reached as far as 3.3 km from the crater.

-20,000 people living within the volcano's danger zone were evacuated.
+Twenty thousand people living within the volcano's danger zone were evacuated.
 At least 628 people required medical treatment due to the effects of the eruption and complications arising from evacuation measures.

-On June 30, Mayon emitted a pyroclastic flow that lasted four minutes and traveled around 3 to 4 kilometers downslope on the Basud Gully.
+On June 30, Mayon emitted a pyroclastic flow that lasted four minutes and traveled around 3 to 4 km downslope on the Basud Gully.
 Ashfall was reported in Tabaco City.

 On December 8, PHIVOLCS lowered the volcano's activity status to alert level 2.